Unity-UI-Extensions/com.unity.uiextensions/README.md

 ##Update 1.1##
 * [Unity UI Extensions Unity 5.3 (5.2.1P+) Asset](https://bitbucket.org/ddreaper/unity-ui-extensions/downloads/UnityUIExtensions-5.3.unitypackage) <- use this for 5.2.1P+ releases

+> **Note** To retain 5.2 compatibility in the 5.3 package, you will see two warnings related to:

+> ```
+> `UnityEngine.UI.InputField.onValueChange' is obsolete.
+> ```

+> This has no effect on the package working in 5.4 plus and is only there to maintain backwards compatibility.
+We will look to update/remove this in a future release, likely after 5.4.
+If you have any concerns, feel free to update your code in your project to add the missing "d".
+Unity have ensured it still works as they have mapped the API change for now.

 ##Update 1.0.6##
 * [Unity UI Extensions Unity 4.x Asset](https://bitbucket.org/ddreaper/unity-ui-extensions/downloads/UnityUIExtensions-4.x.unitypackage)